lgbtq-technology/lgbtq-technology.github.io/culture.md

 There is space specifically for #men.
 Some people need space away from men, so there are several #not-men channels.

-There is an active #bi group.
+There is an active #bi-and-pan group.

 There is an active #polyamory group.